The Children's Place, Inc. (PLCE) CEO Jane Elfers on Q1 2020 Results - Earnings Call Transcript

 Mike Scarpa

-Just to add some color to that also in terms of the stores that were open.
-We are seeing conversion of high single-digits.
+Just to add some color to that also in terms of the stores that are open.
+We are seeing conversion of high-single digits.
 We are seeing UPTs up high-single digits.
 We are actually seeing AUR up low-single digits.
-So all very positive information, as we reopen our stores.
+So, all very positive information as we reopen our stores.

 Operator